morleym/furtive-handbook/docs/intro.md

 Today, I work on competitive operations for professional esports events like [RLCSX](https://www.rocketleague.com/news/introducing-rlcs-x/), [eMLS](https://www.mlssoccer.com/news/emls-cup-2021-preview-how-watch-stream-and-follow-action), and all kinds of projects in-between (which you can look at on [my portfolio](https://mitchellmorley.com)).

-The bulk of my work has been in competitive operations (formatting events, authoring rulesets, configuring tournament pages & registration, managing communications with teams & players, executing gameday matches, etc.), I have also been the creative producer for several shows and project manager for others.
+While the bulk of my work has been in competitive operations (formatting events, authoring rulesets, configuring tournament pages & registration, managing communications with teams & players, executing gameday matches, etc.), I have also been the creative producer for several shows and the project manager for others.
 While I would never claim to be the authority on competitive formatting, I have a fair amount of experience, triumphs, and failures to draw from.
 One of the most important learnings I carry is this: an idea is only 'great' if you can sell someone else on it.
-To do that, you need to see where they're coming from (considering their role in the project) and appeal directly to them.
+To do that, you need to see where they're coming from (considering their role in the project) and appeal directly to them with empathy.